Curtis Sliwa: Melinda Katz

+Nancy Regula

 On July 5, 2018, Sliwa wed his longtime girlfriend, animal activist and attorney Nancy Regula, at the Howe Caverns.

 Regula is a licensed attorney, animal rights activist, member of the Guardian Angels, and political candidate.
 In 2018, she was the Reform candidate for New York Attorney general election; she finished with 0.4% of the vote.
 In 2021, she was the Republican candidate for the New York City Council, District 6 election; she finished with 13.2%.